top of page

 715 Female (4).jpg

-One health condition to be aware of is Luxating Patella, or dislocating kneecap.
+One health condition to be aware of in a teacup dogs is Luxating Patella, or dislocating kneecap.
 Most puppies grow out of this, but a veterinarian can help monitor the condition as the puppy ages.
 A Luxating Patella may cause arthritis as they age in which surgery may be recommended.

 Hypoglycemia is also common in small breed dogs.
-Hypoglycemia is caused by low-blood sugar and is usually the result of a lack in diet.
+Hypoglycemia is caused by low-blood sugar and is usually the result of a lacking diet.
 Hypoglycemia is easily preventable by monitoring their feeding schedule.
 Small puppies should eat every 4 hours to prevent low-blood sugar.
-A high calorie supplement such as Nutri-Cal is recommended in tiny puppies.
-Mix Nutrical in your puppies water bowl to maintain strong blood sugar levels throughout the day.
+A high calorie supplement such as Nutri-Cal is also recommended for tiny puppies.
+Mix Nutrical in your puppy's water bowl to maintain strong blood sugar levels throughout the day.

 Diet & Nutrition

-It is recommended to monitor your Poodle’s eating habits, especially during puppy stages.
+Monitor your Poodle’s eating habits, especially during puppy stages.
 Offer your puppy food every 3 to 4 hours to help prevent low blood sugar.
-They should be eating roughly 2 teaspoons to ¼ cup of dog food per day based on activity level and size.
+They should be eating roughly ¼ cup to ½ cup of dog food per day based on activity level and how much they weigh.
+A larger puppy will need more food on a daily basis than a smaller puppy.

-A high-quality, small-bite dry dog food is recommended to maintain their shiny coat, to protect their bones, to keep their teeth clean, to be gentle on their digestive system, and to overall keep them healthy.
-We recommend Royal Canin dry dog food.
-A nutritional supplement, such as Nutrical, may also be needed in teacup sized puppies to prevent Hypoglycemia.
+A high-quality, small-bite size dry dog food is recommended to maintain their shiny coat, to protect their bones, keep their teeth clean, gentle on their digestive system, and keep them healthy overall.
+We recommend the brand Royal Canin in their Poodle formula X-Small bites dry dog food.
+There is a Poodle puppy formula for puppies 8 weeks to 10 months old.
+Then, there is an adult Poodle formula for 10 months and beyond.
+A nutritional supplement, such as Nutrical, may also be needed in teacup and smaller sized puppies to prevent Hypoglycemia.

 bottom of page